CivicActions/nebula/What18FWillLookForInRFQResponse.md

 -- *Greg Elin - 06.17.2015*

-I wanted to share the below thoughts on the Agile BPA based on the rules of evaluating solicitation responses what I know about 18F.
+I wanted to share the below thoughts on the Agile BPA based on the rules of evaluating solicitation responses and what I know about 18F.

 1) Quoters will scored against the checklists and questions in the US Digital Services Playbook.